AniKulkarn/Hackintosh-ThinkPad-E14/README.md

 - [ ] Battery management not showing up.
 - [ ] Webcam is not getting detected.

-P. S. Not that this is a genuine problem; too much time for booting up (almost 3-4 minutes).
+Other problems: Too much time for booting up (almost 3-4 minutes).
 Verbose gets irritating after a while :P

+P. S. Checklist is added to denote live debugging process.
+Ticked items are successfully debugged items.
+Details about debugging is mentioned in this README file itself.

 ## Working things after first successful bootup
 - USB mouse is working.
 USB drives are getting detected.